-The GHGP20 provides a suggested rating system to evaluate the data quality of both primary and secondary data used in the scope 3 assessment.
-The table below provides a highlevel overview of the limitations in data quality identified for each material scope 3 category.
+The GHGP15 provides a suggested rating system to evaluate the data quality of both primary and secondary data used in the scope 3 assessment.
+The table below provides a high-level overview of the limitations in data quality identified for each material scope 3 category.
 A continuous evaluation of these parameters will help to assess the accuracy and reliability of all relevant methodologies and results.
 Where possible, identified data quality limitations will be addressed and thus used to improve the overall quality of Sika's scope 3 assessment.

 Category Technology Geography Completeness Reliability Purchased goods and services Emission factors from secondary data sources could not be found for all purchased raw materials.
-Proxies were applied where possible Geographical considera- tions were limited by the secondary data available Some entities are not included in the general spend management system Average- data method applied.
-Data quality issues including duplicate entries from invoices in the general spend manage- ment system Capital goods Different technologies cannot be differentiated with monetary emission factors Global monetary emission factors were applied hence different geogra- phies were not considered Land additions were not considered The spend-based method was applied.
-The spend-based method is considered the least specific according to the GHGP.
-Fuel- and energy- related activities Based on energy types included in scope 1 and 2 reporting data.
-The calculation now includes district heating, and additional granularity regarding vehicle fuel types Emission factors were chosen to reflect the relevant geography In alignment with all fuel and energy categories included in the scope 1 and 2 reporting Based on scope 1 and 2 reporting data Upstream transportation and distribution Currently, it is not possible to distinguish between transportation modes for upstream transportation Assumptions were made based on aggregated regions.
+Proxies were applied where possible Geographical considera- tions were limited by the secondary data available Some entities are not included in the general spend management system Average data method applied Capital goods Different technologies cannot be differentiated with monetary emission factors Global monetary emission factors were applied hence different geogra- phies were not considered Land additions were not considered The spend-based method was applied.
+The spend-based method is considered the least specific according to the GHGP Fuel- and energy- related activities Based on energy types included in scope 1 and 2 reporting data Emission factors were chosen to reflect the relevant geography In alignment with all fuel and energy categories included in the scope 1 and 2 reporting Based on scope 1 and 2 reporting data Upstream transportation and distribution Currently, it is not possible to distinguish between transportation modes for upstream transportation Assumptions were made based on aggregated regions.
 Emission factors were applied on regional granularity Supplier intercompany logistics were not included in the calculation.
-Furthermore, some entities are not included in the general spend management system Potential data quality issues related to limited maintenance of supplier postal code information in SAP Waste generated in operations Based on the S&O reporting of waste disposal by type of waste Emission factors were chosen based on three highlevel regions.
-No countryspecific data was available Based on S&O corporate reporting system Emissions were calculated on aggregate waste quantities.
-Waste composition is unknown
+Furthermore, some entities are not included in the general spend management system Potential data quality issues related to limited maintenance of supplier postal code information in SAP Waste generated in operations Based on the S&O reporting of waste disposal by type of waste and water Emission factors were chosen based on three high-level regions.
+No country-specific data was available Based on S&O corporate reporting system Emissions were calculated on aggregate waste and water quantities.
+Waste composition is unknown Business travel Only flights and rental cars were considered Activity data restricted to eight countries The calculation was based on an extrapolation of data of the top eight high-spend countries Based on reports from travel agencies and expenses reporting

-20 Table 7.6 found on page 76 in the "Corporate value chain (Scope 3) accounting and reporting standard" of the GHGP
+15 Table 7.6 found on page 76 in the "Corporate value chain (Scope 3) accounting and reporting standard" of the GHGP.